pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

-# The three levels of AppSSO consumption
+# Levels of consumption for Application Single Sign-On

-This topic describes the different levels of consuming AppSSO services and explains when and why you might choose to use one level over another.
+This topic tells you about the three levels of consuming Application Single Sign-On (commonly called AppSSO) services and explains the when and why for selecting a specific level over another.

+VMware recommends using `ClassClaim` to consume an Application Single Sign-On service.
-Generally, the recommendation is to consume an AppSSO service via `ClassClaim` but there can be situations where the lower level `WorkloadRegistration` or `ClientRegistration` are a better fit.
+However there might be situations where the lower level `WorkloadRegistration` or `ClientRegistration` are a better fit.

-At its core consumption of AppSSO is about obtaining client credentials for an authorization server and loading them into a running workload.
-In particular, it breaks down into the following steps:
+At its core, the process of consuming Application Single Sign-On involves obtaining client credentials for an authorization server and loading them into a running workload.
+This process consists of the following steps:

-1. Define your environment-independent OAuth2 client configurations, e.g. client
+1. Define your environment-independent OAuth2 client configurations, for example, client authentication method, scopes and so on.
-   authentication method, scopes, ...

-1. Define your OAuth2 client's redirect URIs
+1. Define your OAuth2 client's redirect URIs.

-1. Specify the authorization server that you want credentials for
+1. Specify the authorization server that you want credentials for.

-1. Create a resource that expresses your configuration
+1. Create a resource that expresses your configuration.

-1. Mount the client credentials into a workload
+1. Mount the client credentials into a workload.

-Each of the following levels gradually takes away some of these steps by distributing them across APIs, so that eventually, each persona is only concerned with what's in their purview:
+Each of the following levels gradually takes away some of these steps by distributing them across APIs.
+As a result, each persona becomes responsible only for the tasks within their domain:

-* _Platform operators_ manage the TAP (and AppSSO) installations
+- **Platform operators** manage the installations of Tanzu Application Platform and Application Single Sign-On.
-* _Service operators_ curate and manage AppSSO services
+- **Service operators** curate and manage Application Single Sign-On services.
-* _Application operators_ consume AppSSO services from their workloads
+- **Application operators** consume Application Single Sign-On services from their workloads.

-## Level 1 - ClientRegistration
+## <a id="level-1"></a> Level 1: ClientRegistration

 The lowest-level and most-general client API AppSSO has to offer is `ClientRegistration`.
 It can hold all relevant OAuth2 client configurations.